gregology/gregology.github.io/_posts/2018-09-03-raspberry-pi-time-machine.md

 ![Open Time Machine](/wp-content/uploads/2018/09/raspberry-pi-time-machine-time-machine.png "Time Machine"){:height="90%" width="90%"}

 References: this is an updated version of a [How to Geek](https://www.howtogeek.com/276468/how-to-use-a-raspberry-pi-as-a-networked-time-machine-drive-for-your-mac/) article with some tweaks for flaky USB hard drives and updates for the latest packages.

+## Troubleshooting

+### Read only drive

+If your drive becomes read only you can try either changing the permissions of the directory

+`sudo chown pi:pi /media/tm`

+or forcing fsck.hfsplus to check and repair journaled HFS+ file systems

+`sudo fsck.hfsplus -f /dev/sda1`